Variability of mesoscopic mechanical disorder in disordered solids: Acknowledgements

-{\bf Acknowledgements}\\
+In this work, we explored the variability of mechanical disorder quantified by a broadly applicable quantifier $\chi$ --- defined via the relative realization-to-realization fluctuations of the shear modulus ---, among different classes of disordered solids, ranging from systems in which disorder can be directly tuned, to systems in which disorder is an entirely emergent, self-organized property.
+The data sets generated for this work (concisely summarized in Table~\ref{tab:bigtable}) are envisioned to serve as references for future investigations, owing to the generality of the disorder quantifier $\chi$ which is applicable to any disordered solid, and allows to compare different model systems on the same footing.
+Importantly, $\chi$ is experimentally accessible through wave scattering measurements, as highlighted above.

+We explicitly demonstrated that mesoscopic mechanical disorder as captured by the quantifier $\chi$ is unbounded from above.
+In particular, as shown in Sect.~\ref{sec:networks}, $\chi$ is seen to diverge as the unjamming transition is approached.
+On the other hand, we presented evidence that in structural glasses quenched from a melt --- in which disorder is self-organized --- $\chi$ appears to be bounded from below in glasses quenched from very deeply supercooled states.
+The suggested saturation of $\chi$ at deep supercooling (low $T_{\rm p}$) implies that attenuation rates of long-wavelength acoustic excitations are bounded in the harmonic regime~\cite{scattering_jcp_2021}, when considered in terms of the typical elastic timescale of a glass.
+In addition, we expect related bounds on heat transport coefficients.

+Another interesting direction for future investigation is the effect of mesocopic mechanical disorder, e.g.~as quantified by $\chi$, on the elastic response of disordered solids for $r\!<\!\xi$, i.e.~on spatial scales before continuum elasticity is recovered.
+This basic issue seems to be particularly important for systems that undergo an unjamming transition, where $\xi$ can be large.

+\section{Acknowledgements}

-We thank Geert Kapteijns, David Richard, Corrado Rainone, Talya Vaknin, Avraham Moriel, and Gustavo D\"uring for their comments on the manuscript.
+We thank Geert Kapteijns, David Richard, Corrado Rainone, Talya Vaknin, Avraham Moriel, and Gustavo D\"uring, for their comments on the manuscript.
 We greatly benefited from discussions with Gustavo D\"uring, David Richard, and Massimo Pica Ciamarra, who are warmly acknowledged.
-We highlight in particular Geert Kapteijn's contribution to resolving the $\chi$-$\nu$ relation.
-E.~B.~acknowledges support from the Minerva Foundation with funding from the Federal German Ministry for Education and Research, the Ben May Center for Chemical Theory and Computation, and the Harold Perlman Family.
-E.~L.~acknowledges support from the NWO (Vidi grant no.~680-47-554/3259).\\
+E.~B.~acknowledges support from the Ben May Center for Chemical Theory and Computation and the Harold Perlman Family.
+E.~L.~acknowledges support from the NWO (Vidi grant no.~680-47-554/3259).